-A portion of the Company's proportional reinsurance program expired on June 30, 2021.
-The Company renewed the majority of the expiring reinsurance contracts at terms that are very similar to the prior agreements.
-As the business continues to grow and diversify, and with stability in our insurance results, the Company decreased the overall share of proportional reinsurance from 75% of premium to 70%.
-In addition, the Company purchased a new reinsurance program to protect against catastrophe risk in the U.S that exceed \$60 million in losses.
+A portion of the Company's proportional reinsurance program expired on June 30, 2021 and on June 30, 2022.
+As the business continues to grow and diversify, and with stability in the Company's insurance results, the Company decreased the overall share of proportional reinsurance from 75% of premium to 55% effective July 1, 2022.
+In addition, the Company purchased a reinsurance program to protect against catastrophe risk in the U.S that exceed \$80 million in losses effective July 1, 2022.
 Other non-proportional reinsurance contracts were renewed with terms similar to the expired contracts.